GradConnection/djangosaml2/README.rst

 .. note::

-  When you finish the configuation you can run the djangosaml2 test suite as you run any other Django application test suite.
-Just type ``python manage.py test djangosaml2``
+  When you finish the configuration you can run the djangosaml2 test suite as you run any other Django application test suite.
+Just type ``python manage.py test djangosaml2``.

+  Python 2 users need to ``pip install djangosaml2[test]`` in order to run the tests.

-Then you have to add the djangosaml2.backends.Saml2Backend authentication backend to the list of authentications backends.
+Then you have to add the ``djangosaml2.backends.Saml2Backend`` authentication backend to the list of authentications backends.
 By default only the ModelBackend included in Django is configured.
 A typical configuration would look like this::